 Who can apply?
-High school juniors and seniors in District, charter, independent, and parochial schools from families who meet the income guidelines and who would be first-generation college students.
+High school juniors in District, charter, independent, and parochial schools from families who meet the income guidelines and who would be first-generation college students.

 What must you do?
 Attend the programs and maintain your focus on college.

-Futures partners with eight Pennsylvania colleges that offer full-need financial aid: Penn State, Drexel, Haverford, Arcadia, Gettysburg, Franklin & Marshall, Lafayette, and Dickinson.
+Philadelphia Futures partners with 11 Pennsylvania colleges that offer full-need financial aid: Albright, Arcadia, Dickinson, Drexel, Franklin & Marshall, Gettysburg, Haverford, Lafayette, Lehigh, Penn State, and Temple.

 Charles Ellis Trust for Girls